AndreiBarsan/DynSLAM/README.md

 ### Building

 This project is built using CMake, and it depends on several submodules.
+The steps below are designed for Ubuntu 18.04.
 As such, make sure you don't forget the `--recursive` flag when cloning the repository.
 If you did forget it, just run `git submodule update --init --recursive`.